 Weaving Water Cohousing

-Weaving Water is breaking ground this Spring 2021!
+Weaving Water has broken ground!
 We are creating a nature-focused cohousing community in Durham adjacent to Eno River State Park.
 Imagine living in a sustainably-built home within a multi-generational intentional community, surrounded by meadows and wooded trails, with common gardens and a common house with a sunset view.